LoveDoLove/cloudflare-edge-commander/README.md

 ## License

 Distributed under the Apache License 2.0.
-See `LICENSE` for more information.
+See `LICENSE` for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>